Coreclue/mobile-app/README.md

-# Welcome to GitHub Desktop!
+# Welcome to my Pokedex!

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+This app works by displaying some of the best pokemmeon characteristics, provides a interactive display by clciking on each pokemon.

 Brian